DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 # WHO, WHAT, WHERE, WHICH, WHY, and HOW

-I love how Perl6 names things.
+I love how Raku names things.
 It's cute and silly enough to be memorable, and descriptive enough to never leave me confused.

 `WHO`, `WHAT`, `WHERE`, `WHICH`, `WHY`, and `HOW` are methods that are defined on every object by default.
-They facilitate much of the reflection and dynamicism that is possible in Perl6.
-They're all part of the [MOP](https://docs.perl6.org/language/mop#Metamethods), Perl6's _meta object protocol_.
+They facilitate much of the reflection and dynamicism that is possible in Raku.
+They're all part of the [MOP](https://docs.perl6.org/language/mop#Metamethods), Raku's _meta object protocol_.

 `WHO` returns the package that the object was defined in.